spryker/spryker-docs/_includes/pbc/all/integrate-features/202204.0/integrate-glue-api/integrate-the-cart-glue-api.md

 ### Configure quote creation

-If you want to create a cart for the newly authenticated customer while merging guest cart with customer cart, you can enable it by adjusting the configuration constant:
+You can enable the creation of a cart for the newly authenticated customer while merging the guest cart with the customer cart by adjusting the configuration constant:

 **src/Pyz/Zed/CartsRestApi/CartsRestApiConfig.php**